Log Management

 Use the "Source" drop down to filter which sources you see the logs for.
 Use the "Severity" drop down to filter the severity of logs

-Filtering and querying are further explained in the Filtering and Querying section of this guide.
+Filtering and querying are further explained in the Query Syntax section of this guide.

 Copy Log Meta Data As JSON